phibkro/vite-react-tailwind/README.md

-# My barebones template to creating websites fast
+# Barebones template for creating components fast and pretty

+Mostly used for frontendmentor.
+Not used for SPA or SSG, for those use NEXT and Astro respectively.